dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 ### Issue Logs

 From here, it is started the analysis of issue logs.
-Lets start by analysing the distribution and the summaries of number of logs per issue in the histogram below.
+Let’s start by analysing the distribution and the summaries of number of logs per issue in the histogram below.